-Y’all my Red Velvet Marble Cake recipe is straight up holiday perfection!
-It’s better than red velvet cake because with this one you get both vanilla and red velvet flavors swirled together in a tender and moist pound cake.
-And let me tell you, it’s an absolute hit boos!
-Folks will be begging you for the recipe, no lie!
+Y’all, my red velvet marble cake recipe is straight-up holiday perfection!
+It’s better than plain red velvet cake because with this one you get both vanilla and red velvet flavors swirled together in a tender and moist cake.
+I almost went full layer cake so you could see that pretty swirl from every angle, but then I was like… let me stay true to my pound cake roots.
+So pound cake it is, with a bomb cream cheese glaze.
+Folks will be begging you for the recipe boos, no lie!
+Good thing y’all can just point them to the video in the recipe card.

 This post may contain affiliate links.
 Read our disclosure policy.